ethereum/go-ethereum/cmd/clef/docs/setup.md

 ### Background

-The Qubes operating system is based around virtual machines (qubes), where a set of virtual machines are configured, typically for different purposes such as:
+The Qubes operating system is based on virtual machines (qubes), where a set of virtual machines are configured, typically for different purposes such as:

 - personal